sectopodwreck/HL2-Custom-Directory-Compiler/software-spec.md

 ## Front-End

 As our goal is only to automate a task that can be done by a human, without any need for customization by the user, there will be no GUI for this program.
 The most feedback the end user shall recieve should be a console window printing out all of their addons which have been added to the merge, along with a new directory being formed inside the same directory the binary is located.

+## Functional Requirements

+We must be able to:

+* Read and write Valve's own Keyval filetype.
+(Separate script)
+* Read and compile Valve's Choreography filetype.
+(Separate script)
+* Merge the data within said files.
+* Search through a directory tree recursively to find a specific file type.
+* Create a new directory that mimics a standard `/custom` addon in order to apply the changes
+* Allow for the *raw* python files to be easily imported and used in other project to allow other to include this functionality.
+* For each script, allow them to be used independantly through the CLI.

+# Non-Functional Requirements

+* Compile the program into a single binary for ease of use and distribution.
+* Prevent any malitious OS operations (Deleting a file which was not created by our own program.)